 The attendance by state employees at funerals is not authorized as official state business and a state vehicle may not be used to attend a funeral.
 Employees will not receive reimbursement for use of a private vehicle.

-Employees desiring reimbursement for official out-of-state travel should submit an Out-of-State Travel Expense Request/Authorization form through electronic channels.
+Employees desiring reimbursement for official out-of-state travel should submit an Out-of-State Travel Expense Request/Authorization form via the Infopath form "Digital Travel Request".
 Prior to the beginning of the trip, a signed copy approving the travel will be returned to the department funding the trip.
 Travel will be reimbursed according to guidelines established by the State and Emporia State University as to the amount limited by the department.
 Airline, hotel reservations, and car rental may be made through the State Travel Center by calling 1-800-255-3507.

 Using the State Travel Center is optional.
 The State of Kansas has contracted with Shorts Travel Management to operate the State Travel Center: